An Introductory Learning Glossary

 memory The ability to store and recall information; the persistence of habit; the acquired capability for moving.

-memory trace A construct in Adams’ closed-loop theory; a modest motor program for determining and initiating the movement.
+memory trace A group of neurons interconnected and encoded for specific memories, including motor memories; a modest motor program for determining and initiating the movement.

 modeling A technique for demonstrating the task to be practiced.